ashish-hacker/Aveti/ConnectToDB/README.md

 ## To pass the Sheet ID and the Range for data transfer to the SQL Table
-If you want to pass a new sheet url than your previous run , set the number in `lastRow.txt` to 0, so that the script will read from row number 0.
+If you want to pass a new sheet URL than your previous run , set the number in `lastRow.txt` to 0, so that the script will read from row number 0.
 To get the sheetID and and the Range to be scraped , You can directly pass the URL to the sheet and after the URL specifying the Range after a ',' to the ``sql.py``.
 Example below:
 ``python3 sql.py "[URL to the sheet],[range]"``